Tahitian language: Typography

 In former practice, the Tahitian glottal stop (') used to be seldom written, but today it is commonly spelled out, although often as a straight apostrophe or a curly apostrophe preferred typographically, see below) instead of the turned curly apostrophe used in Hawaiian (locally named ʻokina).
 Alphabetical word ordering in dictionaries used to ignore the existence of glottal stops.
 However, academics and scholars now publish text content with due use of glottal stops.

 Although the use of eta and tārava is equal to the usage of such symbols in other Polynesian languages, it is promoted by the Académie tahitienne and adopted by the territorial government.
 There are at least a dozen other ways of applying accents.
 Some methods are historical and no longer used.
-At this moment, the Académie tahitienne seems to have not made a final decision yet whether the eta should appear as a normal letter apostrophe or a turned letter apostrophe (called ʻokina in Hawaiian).
+At this moment, the Académie tahitienne seems to have not made a final decision yet whether the eta should appear as a 9-shaped letter apostrophe or as a 6-shaped letter apostrophe (called ʻokina in Hawaiian).

 As the ASCII apostrophe is the character output when hitting the apostrophe key on a usual French AZERTY keyboard, it has become natural for writers to use the punctuation mark for glottal stops, although to avoid the complications caused by automatic substitution of basic punctuation characters for letters in digital documents, and the confusion with the regular apostrophe used in multilingual texts mixing Tahitian with French (where the apostrophe marks the elision of a final schwa at end of common pronouns, prepositions or particles, and the orthographic suppression of the separating regular space before a word starting by a vowel sound, in order to indicate a single phonemic syllable partly spanning the two words), the saltillo may be used instead.

 Today, macronized vowels and eta are also available on mobile devices, either by default or after installing an application to input vowels with macron as well as the eta.

 Tahitian is one of the few Austronesian languages – along with standard Samoan and Volow – that do not have a phoneme //k// and do not use the letter K.